UX Tips to Design Better Online Forms

 It is good to put labels on the top as it helps the user to go in a flow and supports responsive design.

 Using radio buttons, checkboxes, and dropdowns as input fields increase the efficiency of filling the forms and provides flexibility to the designer.
 Radio buttons can be used for inputs where only one specific answer can be selected, for example, gender fields.
 Checkboxes are used in places like agreeing to an agreement, giving users a choice of undo and redo.
 Dropdowns are preferred when there are more than 5 or 6 options to select from.

-Long forms, with many fields, can feel overwhelming.
-By creating groups, the form will look neater, and it's better with the user experience point of view.
+Long forms with many fields can feel overwhelming.
+By creating groups, the form will look neater, and it's better from the user experience point of view.
 Creating logical groups helps the user to interpret what is being asked in the form faster.
-Grouping related fields together also helps users to make sense of the information that they must fill in.
-For example, the name, email ID, Mobile number can be in personal details and street, city, PIN code can be added in address details.
+Grouping related fields together also help users to make sense of the information that they must fill in.
+For example, the name, email ID, and Mobile number can be in personal details and street, city, and PIN code can be added in address details.

-Error visibility is the most crucial element of the form.
+Error visibility is the most crucial element of the online form design.
 We should keep our requirements clean and clear so we can prevent possible errors.
 The error messages should be prominent and simple to comprehend.
-The errors fields should always be easy to locate and we need to make sure the users don’t get a cognitive load to remember the instructions to fix the error.
+The error fields should always be easy to locate and we need to make sure the users don’t get a cognitive load to remember the instructions to fix the error.

-We can warn users of a few specific fields to fulfill the requirement and prevent possible errors.
-For example, a password needs to have a certain number of characters and combine both numbers and letters, let the user know.
+We can warn users of a few specific fields to fulfil the requirement and prevent possible errors.
+For example, a password needs to have a certain number of characters and combine both numbers and letters, letting the user know.
 You can include ways to show how strong the password is as they enter it.

 Giving a distinguished visual weight to action buttons has a significant impact on the users.
 The button with heavier visual elements becomes more prominent and attracts more attention.